TomasHubelbauer/ado-80-120-ruler/README.md

 ### Add a script for summarizing to-do items in the document

 ### Add a script for adorning the textarea with line numbers

+### Make the UI thing not be a hijack but instead a tabbed UI for render/tool

+Introduce tab buttons atop the MarkDown render or in the tool bar and make clicking them change the right pane between MarkDown render and the tool UI.

+### Update link summary title to include the number of unused links if any

+Sort by usage count so unused appear first if there are any, if not, sort by line number (the default).